 Look at your budget carefully line by line and see where you can make savings.
 Try to cut back on your living expenses for a while and pay down any debt like credit cards or personal loans.

-If you have a partner, a good strategy is to live off of one wage and save the other while you’re waiting for baby to arrive.
-This will help you adjust to living on less, and build a nest-egg for when the time comes.
+If you have a partner, a good strategy is to live off of one wage and save the other while you’re waiting for the baby to arrive.
+This will help you adjust to living on less and build a nest-egg for when the time comes.
 Aim to build up a healthy savings balance that will cover your costs and expenses for several months while you’re on leave.